CityOfBoston/budget.boston.gov/_source/fy19_recommended/md/index.md

 - intro:
   - title: Executive Summary
     short_desc: >
-      "I am proud to put forth a budget that makes strategic investments to support Boston's neighborhoods, and builds on our strong record of fiscal management." - Mayor Martin J. Walsh
+      "This budget represents an investment in our values as a city, and will allow us to build upon the strong foundations
+      we’ve set in supporting all of Boston neighborhoods" - Mayor Martin J. Walsh
     description: >
     sidebar_menu: true
 - text_block: